johnrm174/model-railway-signalling/README.md

     * Ideal for smaller layouts if you don't want the to use a seperate DCC command station.
     * Add your DCC locos to the Roster, defining DCC address and DCC functions.
     * Control your Locos via on-screen throttles (fully compatible with touchscreens).
-    * Start the built-in WiThrottle server and control your locos from your smartphone.
+    * Start the built-in Throttle server and control your locos from your smartphone.
     * Tested and fully supported for Android (third party 'Engine Driver' App).
 * Scripting interface improved and extended to include locomotive control
     * Entire layouts can now be fully automated via python scripting